-Conservation International influences global policies, priorities and public funding decisions that have a significant impact on nature around the world.
+Conservation International influences global policies, priorities and public funding decisions that impact nature around the world.

-We amplify our results and those of our partners by helping to create better policies and more funding that support nature and the role it plays in creating healthy, prosperous societies.
+We amplify our results and those of our partners by helping to create policies and secure funding for nature — and the role it plays in creating healthy, prosperous societies.